By the term "INI application file" it is meant the INI

 in the Errors

 item.
-By this setting it is possible to achieve that the error (repeated error too) is automatically recorded into the Debug_info
+By this setting it is possible to achieve that the error (repeated error too) is recorded into the Debug item of the INFO system

 =0 (default) - the error is not recorded

-(default: 0), disable/enable the possibility of running one application more than once simultaneously, which means that the PRA
+(default: 0), Enable/disable the possibility of running one application more than once simultaneously.
+It means that the PRA

 file is released after the application is loaded (option available while running the runtime key only).